Ever-resilient Thai tourism may bounce back after floods

 NUMBERS DOWN

-Even so, the flooding is expected to cut the number of overseas tourists to 18.5 million this year from a target of 19.5 million, giving revenue of 700 billion baht ($22.7 billion), said Piyaman Tejapaibul, president of the Tourism Council of Thailand.
+Even so, the flooding is expected to cut the number of overseas tourists to 18.5 million this year from a target of 19.5 million, giving revenue of 700 billion baht, said Piyaman Tejapaibul, president of the Tourism Council of Thailand.

 "The number of foreign tourists, from China, Japan and Russia in particular, has slumped since Don Muang airport was under water.
 Some people don't know Bangkok has two airports," she said, adding the sector could lose 50 billion baht from the non-arrivals.